FriendsOfCake/bootstrap-ui/README.md

 ### Using the Bootstrap commands

-1. To install the Bootstrap assets (Bootstrap's CSS/JS files, jQuery and Popper.js) via npm you can use the `install` command, or [install them manually](#installing-bootstrap-assets-via-npm):
+1. To install the Bootstrap assets (Bootstrap's CSS/JS files, Popper.js) via npm you can use the `install` command, or [install them manually](#installing-bootstrap-assets-via-npm):

    ```